Last updated on May 13th, 2021

 Whenever we got ill, our body fights with those disease-causing germs and tries to make us feel better.
 The fight between the disease-causing germs and our body system is very complex.
 Both the germs (organisms) and our bodies use different weapons, missiles (i.e. virulence factors of organisms and cell/antibodies by humans), etc to protect/defend themselves and to kill the enemy.

 Immunity is the collective term that refers to the ability of an organism to recognize and defend itself against infectious agents.
 This immunity exists in our body before we born.
 Innate immunity also called genetic immunity is because of genetically determined characteristics.

 But we can also develop immunity later on, which is called adaptive immunity.
 Just like mothers milk provides some sort of immunity to the babies.
-Immunization is an artificial way of developing adaptive immunity to particular pathogen of interest.
+Immunization is an artificial way of developing adaptive immunity to a particular pathogen of interest.

-Theoretically the host defenses of young, healthy, human adults are capable of preventing nearly all infectious diseases but a variety of disorders, injuries, medical interventions and environmental factors alters our resistance to infectious agents, making us prey.
+Theoretically, the host defenses of young, healthy, human adults are capable of preventing nearly all infectious diseases but a variety of disorders, injuries, medical interventions, and environmental factors alters our resistance to infectious agents, making us prey.

-- Protect yourself from traumatic injury because traumatic injuries lower our resistance level and at the same time provide easier access for germs to reach to inner tissues.
+- Protect yourself from traumatic injury because traumatic injuries lower our resistance level and at the same time provide easier access for germs to reach inner tissues.

 - Protect yourself from air pollution and exposure to radiation